-The primary outcome of vaccine effectiveness is mpox, defined as the confirmation of a positive orthopoxvirus PCR laboratory test result indicating MPXV infection and reported by the study centre physician on the electronic case report form (eCRF) (Table 4).
-Mpox disease status was evaluated and documented at every study centre visit and documented by the study centre physician.
-Study participants were informed about possible symptoms (e.g., skin changes, rash, fever, muscle pain, swelling of lymph nodes) of an infection at enrollment and instructed to notify their study centre for confirmation by PCR as soon as possible (PCR may be performed by any other physician if the study centre is not immediately available).
+The primary outcome of VE is mpox, defined as the confirmation of a positive orthopoxvirus PCR laboratory test result indicating MPXV infection and reported by the study centre physician on the electronic case report form (eCRF) for SEMVAc, or in the medical charts and subsequently on the eCRF for TEMVAc (Table 4).

+In SEMVAc, mpox disease status was evaluated and documented at every study centre visit and documented by the study centre physician.
+Study participants were informed about possible symptoms (e.g., skin changes, rash, fever, muscle pain, swelling of lymph nodes) of an infection at enrolment and instructed to notify their study centre for confirmation by PCR as soon as possible (PCR may be performed by any other physician if the study centre is not immediately available).
 If participants reported an infection in their monthly questionnaire, they were also instructed to visit their study site for PCR confirmation.
 In case they could not receive a PCR test at the study site, participants could visit any other physician.
 Participants were asked to present the result at the next visit to the study site for it to be documented in the eCRF.

-Reported infections by participants that were not confirmed by PCR by study centres (e.g., only reporting via monthly questionnaires) are reported separately from PCR-confirmed infections.
-Table 4 below describes the operational definition and period of assessment variables for the primary outcome.
+Reported infections by participants that were not confirmed by PCR by study centres (e.g., only reporting via monthly questionnaires) were reported separately from PCR-confirmed infections.